git-vivek01/terraform-azure-multi-module/README.md

 ## Overview

 This project deploys Azure infrastructure using Terraform with a modular design.
 It provisions Resource Groups, Virtual Network, Subnets, Network Security Groups, Network Interfaces, Public IPs, and Linux Virtual Machines.
-Modules are reusable for multiple environments.Terraform state can be optionally stored remotely in an Azure Storage Account Blob Container for collaboration and security.
+Modules are reusable for multiple environments.Terraform state File can be optionally stored remotely in an Azure Storage Account Blob Container for collaboration and security.

 ## Directory Structure